The Batch Paint Bitch – My Batch Painting Tips

 Was the Lasgun’s muzzle black or silver?

 I do forget these little details fairly regularly.
 And it really doesn’t matter.
 But it does!
 This is the Imperial Guard!
-I like to think my men are well turned out and any that deviate from my strict colour scheme are shot by Yarrick while in their storage case – Toy Story style.
-Doing them altogether means I can check each one before moving on to make sure they’re all proper.
+I like to think my men are well turned out and any that deviate from my strict colour scheme is shot by Yarrick while in their storage case – Toy Story style.
+Doing them all together means I can check each one before moving on to make sure they’re all proper.

 Batch Painting Don’ts